-Note 2 "Looked after" means a child in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.
+Note 2 "Looked after" means one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.
 Previously looked after children are children who have been adopted, subject to child arrangement orders or special guardianship orders.
 Adopted children are those for whom an adoption order is made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
-A "child arrangements order" is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the

-Children and Families Act 2014, Section 14).
+A "child arrangements order" is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
 A "special guardianship order" is one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A).
 Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order).

-Internationally adopted, previously looked after children - IAPLC.
-These children now have the same priority as those looked after and previously looked after children in England.
 A "looked-after child" includes any child who appears to have been in state care outside England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.
+Evidence that a child from outside England was previously in state care will be required to come within this criterion.

-Note 3 When applying under this criterion (exceptional medical or social needs), you must include supporting evidence from an independent professional person who is aware of the situation and supports your reasons for preferring Earley St Peter's CE Primary School.
+Note 3 When applying under this criterion (exceptional medical or social needs), you must include supporting evidence from an independent professional person who is aware of the situation and supports your reasons for preferring Earley St Peter's Church of England Primary School.
 This supporting evidence must clearly demonstrate why the school is the most suitable and must illustrate the difficulties that would be caused if your child had to attend another school.
 The person supplying the evidence should be a doctor, health visitor, social worker, etc. who is aware of your child's or your own case.
 The school reserves the right to ask for further evidence or clarification where necessary and may seek the advice of appropriate educational professionals where necessary.